 The Citizen Science day will begin with a presentation providing insights into coastal wetland research.
-We will then head to Corio Bay to collect data from the tidal marshes.
+We will then head to Avalon Coastal reserve to collect data from the tidal marshes.

-MEETING POINT Baptcare - Meeting Room 45 Robin Ave, Norlane VIC 3214
+MEETING POINT Baptcare - Meeting Room 45 Robin Ave.
+Norlane VIC 3214

-KEY TIMES Arrival to Baptcare: 8:45 am Return to Baptcare: 3:00 pm
+KEY TIMES Arrival to Baptcare: 7:45 am Return to Baptcare: 3:00 pm